 The Securities and Exchange Commission hasn’t yet approved the payout proposal.

-As of yesterday’s close, the stock is up 6.4 percent since the May 18 Facebook IPO, compared with a 49 percent slump (FB) for the social-networking service.
+As of yesterday’s close, the stock is up 6.4 percent since the May 18 Facebook IPO, compared with a 49 percent slump (FB:US) for the social-networking service.

 NYSE Euronext, the largest U.S. stock-exchange operator, is scheduled to issue its quarterly report on Nov.
 6. The average analyst projection is for 42 cents a share in profit, down from the 71 cents in the year-earlier period, according to data compiled by Bloomberg.
 Deutsche Boerse AG (DB1), the Frankfurt-based exchange, will post earnings results on Oct.
 29.